PiWebswiss/raspberry_PI5_hailo_web_app/README.md

 4. If no previous track matches, a new track ID is created.
 5. `Unique persons` increases only when a brand-new track ID appears.

-### Limits (important)
+### Limits

 * This is **tracking-based**, not true identity recognition.
-* The same real person can be counted again if they disappear (occlusion/out of frame) and later come back as a new track.
+* The same real person can be counted again if they disappear (out of frame) and later come back as a new track.
 * Two people very close together can sometimes swap tracks.
-* Fast motion, blur, or missed detections can reduce accuracy.

-So, `Unique persons` means **unique track IDs during the session**, not guaranteed unique human identities.

 ---